supertestnet/Slashauth-daemon/README.md

 # How to use it

-Clone this repository and start it with `npm install;npm start`
+Clone this repository and start the daemon with `npm install;npm start`

 Then install the Slashauth Wordpress Plugin and go to Settings > Slashauth login